 Sandra Farmer teaches German II.
 She graduated from the University of Florida in 1993 with a B.A. in Russian Language and Literature and a minor in German Language and Literature.
 In 2012, she received her Master of Education in Curriculum and Instruction in Teaching English as a Second Language and German Language Education for K-12.
 She is a native speaker of German and has taught German at the college level at Virginia Tech.

 Warren C. Fry

 Nate Hansard has been teaching since 2000, and since then has taught just about every mathematics course available at the high school level.
-This year he will be leading courses in Geometry, PreCalculus and Physics.
+He frequently leads courses in higher Algebra, Pre-Calculus, Statistics and Physics.
 Nate graduated from Mary Washington College in 1992, where he was awarded the Theodore Schwartz Award for Excellence in Mathematics.
-He then did some graduate work at the University of Louisville, and is currently enrolled in Radford University’s MS program in Mathematics Education.
+He then did some graduate work at the University of Louisville.
 Over the years he has taught mathematics at all levels in Newport News, Botetourt County, Bedford County and Roanoke City high schools.
 At different points he has also been a historical interpreter for Colonial Williamsburg, a roofer, a glazer, a factory worker, an office worker and a number of things to boot.
 Nate enjoys keeping a variety of critters at his home in Buchanan.
-The menagerie includes a small flock of chickens, a small herd of goats, three cats, eight fish and about one hundred thousand honeybees.
+The menagerie includes a small flock of chickens, a small herd of goats, a cat, some fish and about one hundred thousand honeybees.

 Olchar E. Lindsann